Managing your brain

 Doing a PhD entails a heterogeneous and challenging workload.
 You will be doing a good deal of reading, writing, and, if your work requires it, data collection, and data analysis.
 You will also be managing a large project, steering your research, and doing administrative duties.
 Maybe you will be presenting your work at international conferences, and you might find yourself networking with the big shots in your field.
 And you do all these tasks while working for a demanding supervisor, without very explicit instruction on how to perform these tasks.
 In short, you are an independent multi-tasker.
 Given the variety and multitude of tasks, it is only natural to feel overwhelmed every once in a while - to the extent that you might sometimes forget what an incredibly great job you have!

 This workshop offers tools to help you navigate this complex environment.
 Upon completion of this course, you will have more insight into how your brain works.
 This helps you, in the challenging academic environment, to manage your brain, improve your efforts and maximize your qualities by also accepting your limits.
-What topics (tools to relativize, negative thoughts, speed-reading, memory, or mind-mapping) will receive most attention will depend on the specific requirements of the participants.
+What topics (tools to relativize, negative thoughts, memory, or mind-mapping) will receive most attention will depend on the specific requirements of the participants.

 This is an interactive workshop that relies heavily on the input of the participants.
 The trainer will offer information and instructions on various different topics based on participant demand.
 Furthermore, participants will be sharing their experiences, their difficulties, and their ways to deal with these difficulties.
 As such, peer-to-peer feedback is an important part of this workshop.

 Topics that will be covered in the course:

 - Sharing experiences

 - You can register for this course using the registration buttons on the right side of this page.
 Please note the difference between Staff (employee of Leiden University) and Extern/LUmc (e.g. extern, self-funded researchers or employee at LUmc).